anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 5. <span class="list-header">Education:</span> Personalize learning experiences using structured data on student performance and preferences, leading to improved educational outcomes and more engaging learning experiences.

 As with all waves of technology, adoption rates for AI-enabled transformation will vary and be unevenly distributed across geographies.
 However, its inevitability is no longer in question, and its unprecedented potential, a powerful proposition to be reckoned with.
-> Vision, ethos and adaptability will likely be *the* defining traits of the next generation of popular enterprises, with structured data, artifical intelligence and cohesive data-driven systems underpinning them.
+> Vision, ethos and adaptability will likely be *the* defining traits of the next generation of popular enterprises, with structured data, artificial intelligence and cohesive data-driven systems underpinning them.

-By structuring human capital data today, organizations are laying the foundation for a faster, more productive, and innovative tomorrow.<br> Visit <a href="https://www.getskygate.com" class="external" target="_blank">www.getskygate.com</a> to reimagine and spark human capital in the age of intelligence.
+By structuring human capital data today, organizations are laying the foundation for a faster, more productive, and innovative tomorrow.<br> Visit <a href="https://www.getskygate.com" class="external" target="_blank">www.getskygate.com</a> to re-imagine and spark human capital in the age of intelligence.